A topic from the subject of Inorganic Chemistry in Chemistry.

 • First law of thermodynamics: Energy cannot be created or destroyed, only transferred or transformed.

-• Second law of thermodynamics: The entropy of an isolated system always increases.
+• Second law of thermodynamics: The entropy (S) of an isolated system always increases.

 Main Concepts

 Thermodynamics is the study of energy changes in chemical reactions.
-Inorganic reactions are those involving inorganic compounds, such as metals and non-metals.
-The thermodynamics of inorganic reactions can be used to predict whether a reaction will occur spontaneously and to calculate the equilibrium constant.
+Inorganic reactions involve inorganic compounds, such as metals, non-metals, and their compounds.
+The thermodynamics of inorganic reactions helps predict reaction spontaneity, calculate equilibrium constants, and understand the energy changes involved.

 Experiment: Thermodynamics of Inorganic Reactions